TransformerLensOrg/TransformerLens/README.md

 ## [Main Tutorial Here](https://neelnanda.io/transformer-lens-demo)

+See also this better and more in-depth, but still [work-in-progress tutorial from Callum McDougall](https://transformerlens-intro.streamlit.app/)

 ## A Library for Mechanistic Interpretability of Generative Language Models

 This is a library for doing [mechanistic interpretability](https://distill.pub/2020/circuits/zoom-in/) of GPT-2 Style language models.
 The goal of mechanistic interpretability is to take a trained model and reverse engineer the algorithms the model learned during training from its weights.
 It is a fact about the world today that we have computer programs that can essentially speak English at a human level (GPT-3, PaLM, etc), yet we have no idea how they work nor how to write one ourselves.
 This offends me greatly, and I would like to solve this!